pswaldia/Scraping-in-general/README.md

 # Scraping-in-general
-Contains few use cases of web scraping using Beautiful Soup :
+Contains few use cases of web scraping using Beautiful Soup and Scrapy:

 # 1. Stock-Scraper:
 In this Use Case , Few details regarding a particular stock ticker is scraped from Yahoo!
 Finance website.
 A user needs to supply a TICKER and the information recieved from website will be shown.
 The website is deployed on heroku and can be accessed through https://stockkk-scraper.herokuapp.com ( `View it on your desktop, It may not be mobile friendly :)` ).
 Code can be accessed through [`stock-scraper/app.py`](https://github.com/pswaldia/Scraping-in-general/blob/master/stock-scraper/app.py).